Ansvar som håller - our long-term responsibility

 Living income

 Ensuring that cocoa farming can provide a viable livelihood is a fundamental challenge in the chocolate sector.
-For Malmö Chokladfabrik, living income is therefore a central consideration within Sweet Future and an important part of how we understand responsibility in practice.
+Living income is a central commitment in our Code of Conduct (§3.4) and our sustainability strategy Sweet Future 2.0 (page 19).

 We see living income as an ongoing area of development.
 Over time, our ambition is to deepen our understanding of how our sourcing choices connect to farmers’ livelihoods and to improve how we can contribute, together with our suppliers, to more resilient cocoa supply chains.